- J. Olson

 The Department of Veterans Affairs (VA) is in the process of finalizing a new rule that could reimburse veterans for some of their out-of-pocket expenses at non-VA emergency rooms.

-In order to receive the reimbursement from the VA, past patients would need to submit a new claim with the VA by Feb, 22, 2024.
+In order to receive the reimbursement from the VA, past patients would have needed to submit a new claim with the VA by Feb, 22, 2024.
 And there are some qualifications veterans must meet to get the money.

 For retroactive payments, the individual must be a VA patient who was treated at a non-VA emergency room facility for a condition that is not related to their time in service.
 Furthermore, you must have also had health insurance through a third-party private insurer.